Buying Tips

 +

-Yes — they cover different things.
-The auction sheet tells you the vehicle's history in Japan: grade, mileage at auction, all damage recorded, accident history.
-A local inspection tells you the current physical condition.
+Yes — they cover completely different things.
+The auction sheet tells you the car's history in Japan: grade, mileage at auction, all damage recorded, accident history, flood notation.
+A local inspection tells you its current physical condition after shipping.
 Together they give complete protection.
-The auction sheet should always come first — if it reveals serious problems you avoid the inspection cost entirely.
+Auction sheet must always come first — if it flags serious problems you avoid the inspection cost entirely.

 Can a local mechanic check the auction sheet?